-In line with the UN Guiding Principles on Business and Human Rights, our policies include a commitment to respect human rights, as well as due diligence requirements.
+In line with the UN Guiding Principles on Business and Human Rights, our policies include a commitment to respect human rights and to use due diligence to identify and address human rights challenges..
+This requires a long-term perspective, continuous improvement and stakeholder dialogue.
 Telenor continuously works to ensure this is integrated across the business, including our business units.
 To support this process, we introduced a due diligence toolkit as well as training and capacity building to our business units on the relevance of human rights to business, how to assess risk and how to develop mitigating actions.
 Business units are also expected to communicate their due diligence efforts to Telenor Group on a regular basis.
 Examples and more details on our approach can be found below.

 Freedom of expression and privacy

 Telecommunications plays an important role in enabling citizens to exchange ideas and express opinions, which can be beneficial for human rights and democratic development.
 Telecommunications is a tool that enables freedom of expression and privacy.
 In exceptional circumstances, telecommunications can be misused by governments, which can then negatively impact human rights.

 Telenor acknowledges that there are occasions in which governments must address societal needs, such as national security, requiring telecommunications companies to comply with requests that may impact privacy and freedom of expression.
 In these instances, Telenor believes that active engagement with governments, NGOs, the media and industry peers to be important in addressing how these issues are handled, verified and reported.